 12. Bending or Breaking the Rules

 A saying I learned from a college professor (but a quick Google search attributes similar quotes to Picasso and the Dalai Lama, who likely said it first) goes roughly like this: You have to learn the rules so you know which ones you can bend and which ones you can break.
 This applies well to both writing and deckbuilding.
-When a new set releases, most drafters draft fairly conventional decks with some interaction and a decent curve.
+When a new set releases, most drafters draft fairly basic decks with interaction and a decent curve.
 Once you learn a format, though, you start to figure out which rules you can bend and which you can break.
 You figure out what you can get away with.

 13. Play Skill

 “But I NEED those cards!” a person I’ve invented to help my argument said to me.
 “I NEED the rares to beat the really good players!”

 This is completely understandable – and probably reinforced by experience for most of us.
 If you’ve ever beaten a drafter you consider to be much better than you, a bomb rare or two might’ve helped your cause.
 But this is not The Way.
 First picking more rares, building around them, and hoping to draw them during the game is not the answer to beating great players (though I will admit it’s correct more often than usual in this format given the power level of some individual cards).